Enterprise-CMCS/mac-fc-security-scan-report/SNYK.md

 First the `snyk` CLI will need to be installed with `npm`.
 It is then used to run a scan using the `snyk test` command.
 The results are written to the `snyk_output.txt` file, which is then provided as input to this action in the next step, and is used to create Jira tickets from the Snyk findings.

-Generally, teams will run Snyk scans with both a Pull Request trigger, and a Cron Job trigger.
+Generally, teams will run Snyk scans with both a Pull Request trigger and a Cron Job trigger.
 For example:
 ```
 on:
     pull_request: